return to homepage

 While Eric worked on the overhang, Shelly began installing the beadboard ceiling which was cut to fit since they weren't all exactly 75" long front to back.

 Screwing them in rather than nailing them allowed Shelly to adjust the screws to level the material out so that it fit in the J-channel at the house and at the new J-channel on the beam without gapping.
-It took two days to install almost 48 ft (96 pieces) of beadboard!

 Blocking was installed on the underside of the carrying beam.
 This was strategically located for Shelly's plant hangers (can't forget how this whole project started!) and also allowed for nailing surfaces for the Kleer trim boards that form the underside of the beam.

-Because the original (triple 2x6) carrying beam had rolled, the blocking had to be shimmed in a few places
+Because the original (triple 2x6) carrying beam had rolled, the blocking had to be shimmed in a few places.

 The last three Kleer boards were cut and ripped to fit between the columns and at the end of the porch, and with a little help were wedged in between the vertical trim boards.